slds-lmu/paper_2024_reshuffling/README.md

 Below is example code to generate experiments (e.g., for CatBoost).
 See `main.py` and the main logic in `reshufflebench`.
 Code in `analyze/` is used to analyze experiment results.
-Code in `visualize` is used to visualize analyzed experiment results.
+Code in `visualize/` is used to visualize analyzed experiment results.

 ### Random Holdout